5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 A>
 A> `⎕R` takes one or more replace strings as the right operand – _or_ a user defined function, discussed later.
 You cannot mix replace strings with user defined functions.

-What's between the curly braces (`{}`) -- those are meta characters as well -- defines how many instances are required: minimum and maximum.
+What's between the curly braces (`{}`) -- those are metacharacters as well -- defines how many instances are required: minimum and maximum.
 This is called a quantifier.

 * `{x,y}` means at least `x` and no more than `y`.
 * `{,y}` is the same as `{0,y}`.